 Timeline of Bobby Moore:

 Moore began his football playing for a local saturday morning team – South Park Boys, who were part of the Ilford League.
 His first honour was as captain of Barking Primary Schools, winning the “Crisp Shield” he then progressed to be part of both the Leyton School’s team, and Essex Boy’s team.
 A local scout called Jack Turner heard about Moore’s talent by his sports master Tom Russell, and sent in a report.
 “Looked fairly useful, but wouldn’t set the world on fire.”
 Moore was invited to attend West Ham under their new youth policy.

-1957: He made his England Youth Team debut on 2nd October.
+1957: He makes his England Youth Team debut on 2nd October.

 1960: He plays 38 games in the 1960-61 season and makes his debut for England Under 23’s on November 2nd.

 1963: Bobby Moore captains England for the first time on May 29th versus Czechoslovakia.

 1964: He captains West Ham United in their F.A.
 Cup victory over Preston on May 2nd.
-He became Footballer of the Year in May.
+He also becomes Footballer of the Year in May.
 He played his first European game versus Gantoise of Belgium.

 1967: He is awarded an O.B.E.

 1972: Moore wins his 120th Cap for England versus Scotland on February 14th.

 1973: He exceeds the record number of appearances for West Ham on February 17th, set by Jimmy Ruffell of 509.
 He plays his final game for England versus Italy on November 14th.